 D. Online Student Requirements and Policies: Online students' comprehensive examinations are facilitated through an online proctoring service.
-Detailed information regarding this service, including how to register for exams, is sent to students (via the
+Detailed information

 ^{}For these courses, student may select from any sport management major elective coursework completed at the time of comps.

 ^{}For this course, student may select from any health/exercise science major elective coursework completed at the time of comps.